tranthanhnhu/ginvify/ginvify-website-spec.md

 This document is meant to be fed to an AI coding agent (Claude Code, Codex, Cursor, etc.).

-**Do not ask the agent to build all pages and features in one pass.** Build in four phases, in order, and do not move to the next phase until the current one is genuinely good — not just "working."
+**Do not ask the agent to build all pages and features in one pass.** Build in six phases, in order, and do not move to the next phase until the current one is genuinely good — not just "working."

 ```
-PHASE 1                          PHASE 2                         PHASE 3                        PHASE 4
+PHASE 1          PHASE 2            PHASE 3           PHASE 4              PHASE 5              PHASE 6
-Design System                    Homepage sections                All subpages                   Performance
+Design System    Homepage sections  All subpages      Experience polish    Persistent mascot   Hardening
-+ Hero                           + Services                       + EN/JP i18n                    + Mobile
++ Hero           + Services         + EN/JP i18n      + Scroll-scrubbed G  + Always-on cat      + Mobile
-+ Three.js Core                  + AI section                     + Contact                        + Animation polish
++ Three.js Core  + AI / Automation  + Contact         + UI readability     + Walk/jump/scroll   + Perf
-+ Scroll Engine                  + Automation section              + SEO                            + Accessibility
++ Scroll Engine  + Technology       + SEO             + Footer / fonts     + Cute companion     + A11y
-+ Signature Effect (G-Core)      + Technology constellation
++ Signature G    + Experiments/About                  + Button contrast                         + Polish
-   ↓                                ↓                                 ↓                                ↓
 ```

-**Phase 1 is the most important phase.** If the Hero, the 3D Intelligence Core, the signature "G" effect, and the scroll storytelling engine are not excellent, adding ten more pages will not save the website.
-Do not let the agent rush past Phase 1 to get to "more content."
-Review and approve Phase 1 before continuing.
+**Phase 1 is the most important phase for structure.** Phase 4 is the quality gate for the G-signature *feeling* (scroll-driven, not a 1–2s intro flash).
+Phase 5 adds the persistent companion mascot.
+Phase 6 hardens performance and accessibility.
+Do not skip ahead.

 See **Section 31 — Development Priority & Phased Build Plan** for the detailed breakdown of what belongs in each phase.